Player profiles - Roger Federer v Mischa Zverev

 The German, however, has had a hard time in previous meetings with Federer, failing to win a single set in four encounters.

-(Compiled by Hardik Vyas in Bengaluru, editing by Larry King)
+Compiled by Hardik Vyas in Bengaluru, editing by Larry King